Study approval process

 Because Lookit is a shared platform with a shared reputation, it benefits all of us to uphold high standards for all Lookit studies.
 Families who have a good experience - the study is fun, it runs smoothly, the instructions are easy to follow, they get a gift card promptly or get quick friendly answers to their questions, their child isn’t upset by the stimuli - will come back.
 Positive media coverage likewise benefits all of us.

-To make sure all studies meet community standards, we require two forms of review before studies are posted: at least one other researcher outside your lab will provide peer feedback, and Lookit staff will review as well.
-While this may feel like an “extra step” compared with in-lab research, it’s an opportunity to improve both the participant experience and the science - saving you time later.
+To make sure all studies meet community standards, we use two forms of review before studies are posted: another researcher outside your lab providing feedback (“peer review”), and Lookit staff reviewing studies before approving them for posting (“admin review”).
+While this may feel like “extra steps” compared with in-lab research, it’s an opportunity to improve both the participant experience and the science - saving you time later.
 So far, researchers who were frustrated by the extra steps have been convinced once they see how much their studies improve in the process.

-What about external studies and ‘live’ sessions?
+What are the rules for external studies and ‘live’ sessions?

 From the beginning of Lookit through most of 2021, all studies listed on Lookit were also run within Lookit, using the Lookit experiment runner.
-In contrast, the new “External Study’’ type recruits participants via Lookit but the experiment itself takes place elsewhere.
+In contrast, the new “External Study” type recruits participants via Lookit but the experiment itself takes place elsewhere.
 This opens up the possibility for researchers to run “asynchronous” studies with any desired platform (e.g., Qualtrics) or “synchronous” studies (e.g., scheduled Zoom sessions).

 If you don’t have IRB approval or an access agreement yet